qmat-geqs/qmat-geqs.github.io/research.md

 We have developed [a new formalism for screw theory](articles.md#formalizing-screw-theory-with-3d-geometric-algebra) that generalizes the concept of a screw to any *weighted affine object* in a coordinate-free and origin-independent manner by using the geometric algebra (or real Clifford algebra) G(3), which is based on our familiar three-dimensional Euclidean space.
 In contrast, most formulations of screw theory either are origin-dependent or need to introduce an unphysical fourth dimension to space.
 By avoiding these traps, we have built an elegant formalism that helps to understand both the geometric and algebraic meanings of screws.
 A most natural formula for finite motion composition can also be derived in this setting.

 We observed that the idea of a straight line in space, along which something propagates while something else rotates, is strangely reminiscent of light rays, with their polarization. *Twistor theory* takes advantage of the fact that light rays are nothing but geodesics in spacetime to construct general relativity (and relativistic quantum mechanics) from them.
-We are wondering whether screws can represent twistors, and thus whether we can formulate relativistic quantum mechanics and/or general relativity with screws?
+We are wondering whether screws can represent twistors, and thus whether we can formulate relativistic quantum mechanics and/or general relativity with screws.

 ## Semi-classical models